 As I said at the beginning, this book is newly relevant, though now the “creeping totalitarianism” is found in the supposedly free West, not in the shadow of Communism.
 Focusing on America for now, although the same oppression grows even more lushly in much of Europe, the truth is that in modern America, the same fear and self-censorship that characterizes Havel’s greengrocer is the daily, lived reality of social conservatives, really only within the past twenty years, and especially within the last five.
 They face the ideology embodied in liberal democracy, that Havel rejected, Ryszard Legutko’s “coercion to freedom.”
 Examples are legion, though you will not find them in the mainstream press, any more than Václav Havel was found in the Czech press, unless accompanied by characterization as a “traitor and renegade.”
 No social conservative can speak freely on any controversial topic if he works at a big or medium-size corporation, works in most government or any portion of academia, is in the military, or is a student (especially a university student).
 He may only talk within an ever-smaller private sphere, and that not without risk or cost.
 (And new topics, and new opinions, formerly unexceptional, from gender dysphoria being a mental illness to that guns should not be banned, are continuously added to the proscribed list, as the Left tightens its control.)
 He cannot even express his opinions on social media, without facing a torrent of abuse from “friends” and the likelihood of being reported to the enforcement apparatus of his employer, as well as being kicked off social media by its leftist overlords (or their simpering Millenial employees implementing their directives).
 No equivalent applies to any person on the Left, of course, in any area of life.
 Upon reflection, it is obvious that every single quantum of totalitarianism that Havel identifies in his essay applies, mutatis mutandis, to American social conservatives today.
 They must also live within a lie to protect themselves, and they must ignore the unreality of the lies they are required to mouth, for exactly the same reasons in exactly the same manner.

-So, to take a local example, in 2015 Indiana passed an act offering limited protections for private religious freedoms as against government action, identical to the “Religious Freedom Restoration Act” in force for decades at the federal level.
+So, in 2015 Indiana passed an act offering limited protections for private religious freedoms as against government action, identical to the “Religious Freedom Restoration Act” in force for decades at the federal level.
 Immediately a consortium of social justice warriors, leftist corporate leaders (especially the pernicious Marc Benioff of Salesforce), and homosexual pressure groups forced its repeal.
 The substance of RFRA is irrelevant for current purposes, though.
-Instead, what is of interest is that immediately around the entire city of Indianapolis (and around the state) signs appeared in the window of most retail businesses, with a uniform, slick, professional design, saying “This Business Serves Everybody.”
+Instead, what is of interest is that immediately around the entire state signs appeared in the window of most retail businesses, with a uniform, slick, professional design, saying “This Business Serves Everybody.”
 Although RFRA was nowhere mentioned, and the logo was a heart, not a rainbow, everyone knew that the point of these signs was to declare opposition to RFRA and to show compliance with forced celebration of homosexuality.
 Indiana has no state-level law banning private discrimination against homosexuals (just like the federal government), but nobody even bothered to claim homosexuals were actually ever discriminated against in any way—instead, compulsory perceived ideological approval of the homosexual agenda was the only goal.
 These signs were distributed by going door-to-door and offering them to shopkeepers, with the implicit (or perhaps explicit) threat of blacklisting or a social media mob punishing the business if they refused.
-A massive hundred-foot version was also hung in the Indianapolis airport’s lobby, signaling the compliance of Indiana’s commercial interests, who eagerly jumped on the bandwagon of hate and bigotry against normalcy and against reality.
+A massive hundred-foot version was also hung in the airport’s lobby, signaling the compliance of Indiana’s commercial interests, who eagerly jumped on the bandwagon of hate and bigotry against normalcy and against reality.
 All this, of course, is wholly identical to Havel’s sign in the greengrocer’s window.

 The effect of this creeping totalitarianism is that only a tiny minority of people can now openly disagree with Left orthodoxy on a wide range of issues—people with nothing to lose, or nothing more to lose.
 Retirees, perhaps, though soon enough ways will be found to bring them to heel.
 Blue collar workers, in some cases.
 A few journalists, as well: Rod Dreher, for example, makes a living by being countercultural, and he is an invaluable leader.
 So far, it’s worked out for him, it appears—but, certainly, he could never go back to “regular” journalism.
 There is no revolving door between journalism and opinion, or journalism and politics, for conservatives, only for progressives.
 So, even most conservatives toe the line, and increasingly so.